cloudify-cosmo/docl/README.md

 After the initial configuration, most commands don't require any additional configuration to work with.

 ### `docl bootstrap`
-To bootstrap a manager a manager using the simple manager blueprint suppplied during initial configuration, simply run
+To bootstrap a manager a manager using an install RPM available in `cloudify-premium`, simply run

 ```
 docl bootstrap
 ```

-`bootstrap` accepts a `--serve-resources-tar` flag that will download the resources tar locally and will act as a local file server during the bootstrap process.
-The resources tar will not be re-downloaded if it already exists unless the invalidate cache flag (`--serve-resources-tar-invalidate-cache`) is supplied as well.
+`bootstrap` accepts a `--serve-install-rpm` flag that will download the install RPM locally and will act as a local file server during the bootstrap process.
+The install RPM will not be re-downloaded if it already exists unless the invalidate cache flag (`--serve-install-rpm-invalidate-cache`) is supplied as well.

 ### `docl prepare`
 If you want to bootstrap on your own, create an empty container (CentOS 7 with systemd and ssh enabled suitable for bootstrap), by